 The process of requesting accommodations at Eastern Florida State College can start as soon as a student has applied and been accepted to the college.
 Students can call or visit a Student Access for Improved Learning (SAIL) office at any point in the process.

-You must also read the SAIL Policies and Procedures and then sign and return the acknowledgement of receipt section.
+You must also read and sign the SAIL Policies and Procedures.

 Step 2: Provide disability documentation from a licensed provider

 EFSC students have two options to provide supporting documentation, which must come from an official source such as:

 Option 1: You may give the Disability Documentation Form to your provider for them to complete and return to the SAIL office.
 The form must be completed by a licensed professional and should preferably be typed rather than hand written.
 It may be faxed to the SAIL office directly from the physician's office.
 The SAIL fax number is 321-433-7643.

 Option 2: You may provide the SAIL office with copies of medical records, evaluations or diagnostic reports that have been completed by a qualified professional and that meet these guidelines:

 - Documentation is typed and on letterhead (*notes on prescription pads will not be accepted) and includes the diagnostician's name, title, professional credentials, date, and signature.